eerimoq/moblin/README.rst

 - Move SRT to non-main dispatch queue.
 Video interruptions now when zooming slowly, and probably same for other UI actions as well.

+- Do not require Return to be pressed to save changes.

 - Fix crashes. =)

 - Sometimes video hangs.
 Often when app is put into background.